Webinars

 What We’ll Discuss:

-You’ll learn how to design a native plant yard that nurtures both people and birds.
-Zoe and Heather Evans will guide you through simple sketching exercises, share design principles for creating inviting outdoor “rooms,” and show how to add paths, destinations, and woody plants for structure.
-You’ll leave with a first-draft layout for your space and clear next steps to continue to garden for birds.
+Heather and Zoe discuss how to design a native plant yard that nurtures both people and birds.
+They guide you through simple sketching exercises, share design principles for creating inviting outdoor “rooms,” and show how to add paths, destinations, and woody plants for structure.

 Past Events: 2025 Webinars